Consensys/mythril/README.md

 ## Usage

-Documentation has move to the [Wiki page](https://github.com/ConsenSys/mythril/wiki).
+Documentation has moved to the [Wiki page](https://github.com/ConsenSys/mythril/wiki).

 ## Publications and Videos